cesurapp/pd-admin/README.md

 ```

 ### Mail Manager
-Mail Manager is made as Swiftmailer plugin.
-With Swiftmailer, the log of all mail is stored.
+Mail Manager is made as Symfony Mailer plugin.
+With Mailer, the log of all mail is stored.
 In addition, it is a template manager.
 You can create custom templates (Email Template) for your posts and provide a compilation that includes submissions.
 The Mail Template is multi-language supported.
 You can create templates for different languages.
 Package installation __packages/pd_mailer.yaml__ located in the file.